HomeLatest NewsEnterprise ITNIMHANS deploys Dassault Systèmes for simulation of medical treatment

 Preferred Source of Google

 Dassault Systèmes said that National Institute of Mental Health & Neuro Sciences (NIMHANS) has deployed Dassault Systèmes’ SIMULIA applications to predict the efficacy of Transcranial Direct Current Stimulation (tDCS), a non-invasive clinical treatment for schizophrenia patients, virtually before the clinical procedure.
-The announcement was made at Dassault Systèmes’ first ever local edition of its event Science in the Age of Experience in India that aims to showcase the company’s simulation applications in transportation, aerospace and life sciences verticals.
+The announcement was made at Dassault Systèmes’ first ever local edition of its event Science in the Age of Experience in India that aims to showcase the company’s simulation applications in transportation, and life sciences verticals.

-NIMHANS’s adoption of SIMULIA applications powered by the platform is a first-of-its-kind deployment, where psychiatrists at NIMHANS will be able to leverage simulation technology to forecast challenges and outcomes of the treatment procedure for disorders such as schizophrenia.
+NIMHANS’s adoption of SIMULIA applications powered by the platform is a first-of-its-kind deployment, where psychiatrists at NIMHANS will be able to leverage simulation to forecast challenges and outcomes of the treatment procedure for disorders such as schizophrenia.
 With SIMULIA applications, the team envisages the potential to develop a conceptual non-invasive method for Deep Brain Stimulation.

 Dr. G. Venkatasubramanian, MD PhD, Professor of Psychiatry, Head, Department of Clinical Neurosciences at NIMHANS, “Computational modelling and simulation technologies allow mathematical reconstruction of the impact of tDCS in the treatment of several neuropsychiatric disorders.
 With multiphysics simulation capabilities on the 3DEXPERIENCE platform, under the WISER Neuromodulation Program at the National Institute of Mental Health and Neurosciences, patient-specific finite element models of the brain are used to accurately estimate the likely impact of electrical stimulation for treating the symptoms of schizophrenia, which, in turn can facilitate personalized neuromodulation.”